 - Place the Dry Ingredients in a bowl and mix.

-- Add the Wet Ingredients and mix until just combined.
+- Place Wet ingredients in a separate bowl and mix until combined.

 - Take the skillet out of the oven.